GEFM: Graph-Enhanced EEG Foundation Model: Methods

-We extend the BENDR architecture described above by incorporating the learning of inter-channel relationships.
+We propose Graph-Enhanced EEG Foundation Model (GEFM), extending the BENDR architecture described above by incorporating the learning of inter-channel relationships.
 Inter-channel relationships in EEG signals can be naturally represented using a graph structure, where each channel corresponds to a node and the edges represent the connectivity between channels.
 Graph Neural Networks (GNNs) are particularly well-suited for modeling such relationships in graph-structured data.
 Therefore, we propose integrating GNNs with BENDR to enhance its capability of learning inter-channel relationships.

 To achieve this, we employ a simple yet effective strategy by inserting a two-layer GNN directly before the inputs are processed by the BENDR Encoder, in both the pre-training and downstream tasks.
 The GNN assumes an input graph structure $G = (V, E)$ defined as follows: \begin{itemize} \item Each node in $V$ represents an EEG recording channel (electrode), where $|V| = C$, corresponding to the total number of channels. \item The node features are the EEG recordings for each channel, with a feature length equal to the sequence length $n$ of the recordings. \item Following EEG-GCNN~\cite{wagh2020eeg-gcnn}, the graph is fully connected, and each edge $(u, v) \in E$ has a weight.
 This setup enables the GNN to capture all pairwise connectivity between channels.
 The edge weights are represented as a matrix $W \in \mathbf{R} ^ {C \times C}$. \item The edge weights are defined as the reciprocal of the geodesic distance between two channels on the spherical scalp model, based on the hypothesis that closer channels interact more strongly.
 The geodesic distance $D_{ij}$ between channels $i$ and $j$ is computed using their 3D coordinates $(x_i, y_i, z_i)$ and $(x_j, y_j, z_j)$, along with the sphere's radius $r$, as: